DataDog/integrations-core/pgbouncer/README.md

           - instance #0 [OK]
           - Collected 39 metrics, 0 events & 7 service checks

-## Compatibility
+# Compatibility

-The pgbouncer check is compatible with all major platforms
+The pgbouncer check is compatible with all major platforms.

+# Metrics

+# Service Checks